OUR PEOPLE « Tribal Soul

 www.duniadance.net

-Fosuwa Andoh: Visual griot
+Fosuwa Andoh: Visual griot, Company Director TSA CIC

 Fosuwa is an artist, craftsman, educationalist and musician.
 Her work is inspired by the traditional and visual aesthetics of African’s oral tradition, working with various materials including glass, batik and sand.
 Fosuwa’s work honours the chain of transmission from the ancestors for the creative journey; conveying and maintaining her deep spiritual heritage, producing an immediate and direct communication between viewer and the work.
 She is presently undertaking research for her Ph.D at the Prince’s School of Traditional Art in London, researching traditional African crafts with special focus on the visual language and ways of passing on knowledge in order to keep craft alive.
-She lives in Leeds.
+She lives in Leeds, and is a director of Tribal Soul.

 www.fosuwa.com

-Usifu Jalloh: Musician, storyteller, filmmaker
+Usifu Jalloh: Musician, Storyteller, Filmaker

 Usifu comes from Kamakwie, a large trading town in northern Sierra Leone where ethnic groups have merged to form a rich environment of linguistic, musical and artistic diversity.
 Usifu has made two short films on the subject of refugees.
 The most recent was Journey Man, which starred Usifu alongside Ruth Madoc.
 The film has been shown at several international festivals and has won five awards to date.
 Usifu also made Lion Mountain in collaboration with BBC2, about two Sierra Leone refugee youngsters in England.
 Schooled in Freetown, Usifu’s musical influences reflect the cultural multiplicity of his surroundings.
 Kreole, Jamaican, European and American music left an impressionable mark on him, as did the Bollywood songs that were emerging from cinemas at that time.
 His early life was one of great musical variety.
-Today he lives in the London, where he performs with his band Maambena.
+Today he lives in London, where he performs with his band Maambena.

 Iza Korsak: Graphic designer